The Divine Layer

 Cross-refs: ul-hero-calling.md

-Fact: Gods are not omniscient of mortal events.
+Fact: Higher beings are not omniscient of mortal events

-The Shroud limits what gods perceive in the mortal world.
+The Shroud limits what higher beings perceive in the mortal world.
 Even within a god's own domain, perception is bounded by Shroud condition.
-Gods are powerful within their layer and within their domains, but they are not all-seeing observers of mortal life.
+Higher beings are powerful within their own layers and domains, but they are not all-seeing observers of mortal life.

 Canonicity: hard canon